teiko/RESY/README.markdown

 RESY extends the RT not only by adapting the look & feel of S9Y, but also by providing the underlying Stylesheet in LESS-Syntax.
 With LESS, a Webdesigner is able to create his Stylesheets with less instructions -- hence the name!
 When using LESS, the colors of the template can easily get modified by editing the file less/style.less; if you are comfortable with the overall layout of the template, you can leave all other files untouched.

-This template can be seen live in action at http://www.codeless.at/blog

 # Compiling: